Crimpin' and Pimpin'

 I highly recommend belaying from the big ledge, at the third bolt.
 It would be pretty tough to keep the climber from hitting the ledge if they came off trying to clip at the crux, which is fairly probable.

 Start on the right side of a massive, tombstone flake and climb through 2 bolts of fun 5.easy to get to the ledge.
 Bring your partner up to this pleasant hang, high above the masses....

 From the ledge, fire up really fun, straightforward 5.10 climbing on great edges and pockets to a powerful crux at the 4th bolt.
-If you aren't dangling from the rope at this point, gingerly flip the rope through the draw and continue upwards to a not-difficult but somewhat awkward mantle that is not well protected (a finger-sized cam is helpful here, it may be underwater during wet periods).
+If you aren't dangling from the rope at this point, gingerly flip the rope through the draw and continue upwards to a not-difficult but somewhat awkward mantle that is not very well protected.

 Cop a well earned rest and charge up on really fun climbing that quickly devolves into vertical texture climbing.
 A merciful allocation of good hands (but awkward feet) appear just in time to clip the chains.
 In periods of wet weather, this upper part can stay damp.
 Also, there is a ledge below you the whole time and one or two of the clips are kind of iffy.